Bucharest City Guide

 Welcome to this melting pot of Eastern Europe.
 This capital city of a country in between so many diverse realities cannot welcome you in any other way than with an oh so colorful local cuisine that breathes diversity through its every pore.
 We won’t focus here on all that the Bucharest gourmet scene has to offer, but rather zoom into the place where all action happens, including some of the most savory dishes: the street.

 - The Romanian Mici.
 If you’re unsure how to spell that, go for the American name Mitch.
 You’re there!
 The mici or mititei is the Balkan interpretation of the Turkish kebab, variations of which you will come across all over Eastern Europe.
-You will find a great number of local terraces in all neighborhoods across Bucharest, but probably the most authentic place to go is Terasa Obor, across from the vegetable market with the same name.
+You will find a great number of local terraces in neighborhoods across Bucharest, but probably the most authentic place to go is Terasa Obor, across from the vegetable market with the same name.

 - A world in a bagel.
 The Romanian bagel, locally known as covrig, is the embodiment of the influences the empires around us had.
 It has the shape of its German brother, but the dough is much sweeter, in the fashion of its Turkish relative.
-Get it hot at every street corner, where you will also find cheesy pies, strudels with many fillings and many other pastry products.
+Get it hot at every street corner, where you will also find cheesy pies, strudels with many fillings and other pastry delights.

 - Is it a bagel?
 Is it a hot-dog?
 Covriluca is the Romanian version of the hot dog.
-They wrapped the sausage in bagel though and there you go: a sweet-salty combo that will send fireworks to your brain!
+They wrapped the sausage in bagel dough and there you go: a sweet-salty combo that will send fireworks to your brain!

-- Yet another influence from the east, the shaorma.
+- Yet another influence from the east, the shawarma.
 Take a flatbread and throw in there all the chopped meat you can find.
 Add sauces of all kinds and colors, pickled cucumbers and fries and you have a calorie bomb that will put you back on track after that night of crazy partying you just had in the old town.
-Dristor Kebab is one the most alive places that run 24/7 in Bucharest, just 1 metro stop away from the Old Town.
+Dristor Kebap is one the most alive places that run 24/7 in Bucharest, just 1 metro stop away from the Old Town.

 - French Revolution is something that happens nowadays in Bucharest.
-The liberation of the senses is brought to you by a former corporate who went to explore in France for 4 years, the art of crafting the best eclair in the world.
-You must try this haute-couture collection of French pastry, 100% locally made in Bucharest, in one of the 2 shops opened by the Athenaeum and in the Victory Square.
+The liberation of the senses is brought to you by a former corporate who went to explore in France, for 4 years, the art of crafting the best eclair in the world.
+You must try this haute-couture collection of French deserts, 100% locally made in Bucharest, in one of the 2 shops opened by the Athenaeum and in the Victory Square.

 Day trips from Bucharest

 - Lacerta– If you are a fan of wine tasting or just want to impress your travel partners and you want to escape the concrete jungle, this place is a must as well.
 It’s about 1 h 30 minutes drive from Bucharest and only accessible by car.
-But as you’ll get there you will not be dissapointed.
+But as you’ll get there you will not be disappointed.
 They have an entire collection of wines that you can try out.
 From white, rose to red.

 - Snagov– This area is about 20 km away from Bucharest.
 Snagov Monastery is considered to be one of the presumed burial grounds of Vlad.
 The other place is Comana.
 Yeah, I’ve mentioned it earlier :).
 There are plenty of things you can do here such as: visiting Vlad’s monastery (by the way: it’s placed on an island surrounded by water), see one of Ceausescu’s former residences (unfortunately only from a distance, because of it’s today private use), rent a boat, have a picnic around Snagov forest and cycle around.

 - Sinaia– And of course for skiing & hiking we have a 2 h 30 min train drive beautiful mountain resort.
 It’s the home of the most amazing castle – Peles – the Romanian royal family summer residence.
-The castle can be visited mostly any time with some restrictions in winter.
+The castle can be visited mostly at any time with some restrictions in winter.
 Monday & Tuesday all museums in Romania are closed.